-Under the new HCS 2012, labels on primary containers shipped from manufacturers or distributors, the container must be labeled, tagged or marked with the following six items:
+Under the Hazard Communication Standard (HSC) 2012, labels on containers shipped from manufacturers or distributors, the container must be labeled, tagged or marked with the following six items:

-As you can see, the GHS shipped/primary container label below provides much more information than the older HCS primary container label shown in Section 2.
+As you can see, the GHS shipped container label below provides much more information than the older HCS primary container label shown in Section 2.

 Manufacturers, importers, and distributors will have to assess the evidence regarding the product's hazards and must consider exposures under normal conditions of use or in foreseeable emergencies when evaluating what hazards are listed on the label.
 This is not to say that only acute hazards are to be listed on the label, or that well-substantiated hazards should be left off the label because they appear on the data sheet.